Wix.com is a perfect all-around website builder for both – people who use it for a hobby page and small businesses.

 Each template is VERY intuitive, and the templates appear to be WAY more modern than some of the other website builders you’ll find reviewed here.

 Their template gallery is helpfully organized by category, industry, style, portfolio, one-pager, etc. You can find the right one within minutes.

 2. Get Up-And-Running in 5 Minutes or Less

 When you first get started on Wix, you’ll be asked about what kind of website you are interested in creating.

 Why?
-So that Wix can provide you with template suggestions that fit your industry or business:
+Wix can provide you with template suggestions that fit your industry or business:

 We selected portfolio here for our test site and chose one of their recommended options.

-After selecting which template you want to work from, you will be presented with the options of:
+After selecting which template you want to work with, you will be presented with the options:

 - Wix ADI (AI builds your website)